What is a Stored Procedure?

 There are some disadvantages to using stored procedures and you’ll find some blog posts encouraging you to not use them.
 Some of the disadvantages I think are worth mentioning include:

 I feel that stored procedures have their place.
-I’ve put together some extensive applications and have used stored procedures for all the CRUD operations.
-I think that using stored procedures to insert and modify data is a really good idea.
+I’ve put together some extensive applications and have used them for all the CRUD operations.
+I think that using stored procedures to insert and change data is a really good idea.

 I’ve seen that the systems I wrote that extensively used stored procedure passed security tests and were less prone to raise vulnerability testing issues.

 Remember!
-I want to remind you all that if you have other questions you want answered, then post a comment or tweet me.
+I want to remind you all that if you have other questions, you want answered, then post a comment.
 I’m here to help you.